 Course Requirements

-The DE in STS requires students to complete two core courses as well as three ‘breadth’ or elective courses during their PhD work, in addition to any requirements of home departments.
-We do not expect you to have completed all of these courses before you apply for the DE; you may take some of them as schedules and space permit.
+Prior to fall 2018, the DE in STS requires students to complete two core courses as well as three ‘breadth’ or elective courses during their PhD work, in addition to any requirements of their home departments.

 Core Course Requirements